korotin/yiiq/README.md

 }
 ```

 As we said above there are three types of jobs in **Yiiq**: simple, scheduled and repeatable.
-For each type job code will be exactly the same.
 Job type depends on method used to schedule this job.

 #### Simple job

 To add a simple job you may use one of following calls.
-This job will be executed as soon as possible and once.
+This job will be executed as soon as possible and only once.

 ```php
 // Add YiiqDummyJob with default arguments to default queue.